WBOC-LD: History

 On October 20, 2017, WBOC launched a new channel to be the area's Telemundo affiliate.
 In November 2017, WBOC-LD secured carriage on Delmarva area cable systems including Comcast Xfinity in Delaware and Maryland and Verizon Fios in Delaware.
 Also in November, a standard definition simulcast of WBOC-LD started being broadcast on WBOC-TV on channel 42.2.
 That simulcast ended on August 13, 2018.

 In February 2018, the station began producing local news and weather updates in Spanish airing multiple times a day.
 The newscasts utilize the studio, graphics, music and talent of sister station WBOC-TV.
 Beginning in April 2019, a simulcast of WBOC-LD started being broadcast on WSJZ-LD on channel 42.3; that facility had been acquired by Draper in 2017.
 In May 2019, a simulcast of WRDE-LD began being broadcast on a new subchannel.
 In December 2019, a simulcast of WBOC-LD's Telemundo subchannel started being broadcast on WRDE-LD.

-The station moved its license from Georgetown to Cambridge in 2020.
+The station moved its license from Georgetown, Delaware, to Cambridge, Maryland, in 2020.
 In 2021, WBOC-LD moved from digital UHF channel 42 to UHF channel 22.
 On July 26, 2021, WBOC-TV's Antenna TV subchannel was moved to WBOC-LD and began broadcasting on channel 16.3.